gobwas/articles/instrumentation-in-go.en.md

 }
 ```

+After run of `go generate` we will be able to use the generated **non-exported**
+versions of trace hooks we defined in `ClientTrace`.

 That's it! **gtrace** takes care of boilerplate code and allows you to focus on
-_trace points_ in your code you wish to make able to be instrumented.
+_trace points_ you wish to make able to be instrumented by users.

 Thank you for reading!